Are you struggling to teach your new puppy to respond to basic commands? Clicker training may be just what you’re looking for.

 With spring around the corner, it is important to discuss preventative measures for heartworm disease for your animal companion.
 Heartworm disease is a serious danger with life-threatening consequences for your dog or cat.

-Our veterinary clinics in Toronto want pet owners to have access to education, prevention and treatment for their pets.
+Our veterinary clinic in Toronto wants pet owners to have access to education, prevention and treatment for their pets.
 Here is what you need to know about heartworm disease and what you can do to ensure a happy and healthy life for your furry friend.

 Your dog will eat anything.
 From the most savory dog food to unsecured garbage, your canine with ingest anything it can get its paws on.
 And as a dog owner, you’re concerned about the things your dog consumes.
 But high-quality dog foods can be pricey.
 If you are looking for a healthy alternative to costly dog food, you may only need to look as far as your own refrigerator.